 Raising Awareness of OSHA's Rulemaking and Enforcement Initiatives

-The Participants intend to work together to achieve the following goals related to raising awareness of OSHA's rulemaking and enforcement initiatives, as the opportunity or resources permit:
+The Participants intend to work together to achieve the following objectives related to raising awareness of OSHA’s rulemaking and enforcement initiatives, as resources permit:

 - To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

 - To convene or participate in forums, roundtable discussions, or stakeholder meetings on youth safety to help forge innovative solutions in the workplace or to provide input on safety and health issues.